-In addition, under state law (SB 375, Steinberg, Statutes of 2008), MTC and the Association of Bay Area Governments must develop a Sustainable Communities Strategy (SCS) to integrate planning for growth and housing with long-range transportation investments, including goals for reducing greenhouse gas emissions for cars and light-duty trucks.
-SB 375 requires a separate Public Participation Plan for development of the Sustainable Communities Strategy and the regional transportation plan, which is included with the Public Participation Plan as Appendix C. This plan is embedded in the principles included in MTC's federally-required Public Participation Plan (Appendix B), along with the requirements outlined in SB 375.
+In addition, under state law (revised most recently in 2008 by SB 375, Steinberg), MTC and the Association of Bay Area Governments must develop a Sustainable Communities Strategy (SCS) to integrate planning for growth and housing with long-range transportation investments, including goals for reducing greenhouse gas emissions for cars and light-duty trucks.
+SB 375 requires a separate Public Participation Plan for development of the Sustainable Communities Strategy and the regional transportation plan.
+This plan is rooted in the principles that are included in MTC's federally-required Public Participation Plan, along with the requirements outlined in SB 375.